nayan2306/OS_CPU-Scheduling-algo/Readme.md

-This Project is about CPU Scheduling Algorithim.
+This Project is about CPU Scheduling Algorithm.

 It is developed by 4 young Inspring Minds :